 5. Make Your Home Guest-Ready

-You probably had fewer guests in your home this year, but we’re hoping that changes by the end of 2021!
+You probably had fewer guests in your home last year, but we’re hoping that changes by the end of 2023!
 If you start your New Year’s resolution now and keep your home guest-ready, you’ll be more than prepared by the time you have guests visiting again.
 You don’t want to scramble to make them comfortable once they’ve already arrived.
 If your guest room also functions as another room, simply have a clean set of sheets and towels ready.
 Stock the bathroom with travel utilities and organize the room so that it is easy to prepare for a guest.

 Bonus points if you have an adorable wifi sign like this one in your guest room!

 6. Purify Indoor Air

 This is also a new year’s resolution for your health.
 Install a carbon monoxide detector, test for radon, use low-VOC paints, and hire a professional to get rid of asbestos ridden materials.
 Dusting, vacuuming, home air filters, and even certain plants are easy ways to make a big difference.
 Furthermore, with the pandemic still ongoing, purified air can only be a good thing these days!